hot chocolate three ways

 Per one pint of chilled heavy whipping cream, add one or two tablespoons of the following and whip in a chilled metal bowl until soft peaks appear:

-• liqueurs like Frangelico (super tasty paired with Forage Blend Cocoa & Bonfire Blend Cocoa), Chambord (try it with Heart Beet Blend Cocoa), Kahlua (yummy with Spicy Xocoatl Cocoa)
+• liqueurs like Frangelico (super tasty paired with Deep Woods Mocha Blend Cocoa & Bonfire Blend Cocoa), Chambord (try it with Vie en Rose Blend Cocoa), Kahlua (yummy with Spicy Hearth Cocoa)

-• syrups & sauces like Maple Syrup (delicious with Bonfire Blend Cocoa), raspberry sauce (super good with Heart Beet Blend Cocoa), lemon or lime juice (zesty with Golden Chai or Heart Beet)
+• syrups & sauces like Maple Syrup (delicious with Bonfire Blend Cocoa), Raspberry Sauce (super good with Vie en Rose Blend Cocoa)

-• strong brewed coffee (we love it with all of the blends), tea (Mint is amazing with Forest Blend, Earl Grey with Bonfire Blend, and Chai with Golden Chai Blend)
+• strong brewed coffee (we love it with all of the blends) or tea (Mint, Green or Earl Grey are amazing with Forest Blend, Kukicha Twig Tea with Bonfire Blend, and Lapsang Souchong with Deep Woods Mocha Blend)

 • Create your own combinations!
 Have fun!